index

 Pour writes to Obsidian via a __hybrid transport layer__:

-1. API — HTTP via reqwest to Obsidian Local REST API (http://127.0.0.1:27124)
+1. API — HTTPS via reqwest to Obsidian Local REST API (https://127.0.0.1:27124, accepts self-signed certs)

 Dynamic Data Fetching (3-tier fallback)

-API query -> disk scan -> ~/.cache/pour/state.json cache -> freetext input
+API query -> disk scan -> ~/.pour/cache/state.json cache -> freetext input.
+Novel values entered into `dynamic_select` fields trigger inline note creation back into the vault.

-Last Updated: 2026-03-31
+Last Updated: 2026-04-29

 Documentation Version: v0.1.0